Today, I want to share my top 10 people skills for network marketers.

 Your body language communicates your message more than the words that you speak.
 Make sure you keep a close eye on your body language and make sure it matches the message you want to deliver.

+In summary, these are my best people skills for network marketers.
 The bottom line is that you need to improve your people skills if you want to succeed in network marketing.